 Published on freie-radios.net

-Queer survivors of Nazi persecution could not speak openly about their experiences due to ongoing state oppression.
-This German-language audio piece is a search for clues.
+Queer survivors of Nazi persecution could not speak openly about their experiences for decades.
+This German audio piece is a search for clues.

 Queer and Trans People Have Always Been Here.
 These Are Their Stories